Scotiabank phishing page revealed

 Red flags to watch for:

-• Suspicious URL: The pages are hosted on domains that are not gyb.com.gt or any official Banco G&T Continental domain.
-Legitimate online banking is accessed through the bank’s official website.
+• Suspicious URL: The page is hosted on a domain that is not bankofamerica.com.
+Legitimate Bank of America online banking is accessed through the official website.
 Always check the address bar.

-• Unsolicited login request: Banco G&T Continental does not send emails or messages with links requiring customers to log in to resolve account issues.
-Customers should always access online banking by typing the URL directly or using the official app.
+• Unsolicited login request: Bank of America does not send emails or messages with links requiring customers to log in to resolve account issues.
+Customers should always access online banking by typing the URL directly or using the official mobile app.

 What to do if you encounter this:

-• If you are a Banco G&T Continental customer, always access online banking by typing gyb.com.gt directly into your browser or by using the official mobile app.
+• If you are a Bank of America customer, always access online banking by typing bankofamerica.com directly into your browser or by using the official Bank of America mobile app.

 Protective measures:

-• Bookmark the official Banco G&T Continental login page and use that bookmark to access online banking—never click links in emails or messages.
+• Bookmark the official Bank of America login page and use that bookmark to access online banking—never click links in emails or messages.

-• Use a password manager: It will autofill only on legitimate gyb.com.gt domains, not on phishing sites.
+• Use a password manager: It will autofill only on legitimate bankofamerica.com domains, not on phishing sites.

 • Be suspicious of any unsolicited message that creates urgency and asks you to log in to your bank account.